 - Kruger Inc. in connection with Investissement Québec’s $190 million investment (equity and subordinated debt) to convert Kruger’s No 10 newsprint machine in Trois-Rivières to liner board production;

 - Aéroport de Québec Inc. in connection with a $265 million bond issue to finance its expansion project;

 - Invenergy LLC in connection with a US$500 million investment by Caisse de dépôt et placement du Québec’s in 13 operating wind farms of Invenergy LLC in the United States and Canada;

 - Stonebridge Financial Corporation and Stonebridge Infrastructure Debt Fund II Limited Partnership in connection with the initial and subsequent closings of Stonebridge Infrastructure Debt Fund II Limited Partnership, an Ontario private debt fund (with capital commitments in excess of $200 million), providing project financing in the energy and infrastructure sectors;

-- project developers and lenders in connection with the drafting and negotiation or review of EPC, EPCM, BOP and equipment supply contracts for energy and infrastructure projects as well as industrial plants located in Canada and Africa;
+- multiple project developers, investors and lenders in connection with the drafting and negotiation or review of EPC, EPCM, BOP and equipment supply contracts for energy and infrastructure projects as well as industrial plants located in Canada, South America and Africa;